w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::info From Technical Committee to the Technical Fellowship

-The Polkadot Technical Fellowship is a collection of Substrate experts.
-This fellowship was established in 2022.
+The Polkadot Technical Fellowship fellowship was established in 2022.
 In Polkadot OpenGov, this fellowship replaces the [Technical Committee](./learn-governance.md#technical-committee) in Governance v1, and will serve both the Polkadot and Kusama networks.

 For more information about the Fellowship see the [Fellowship Manifesto](https://github.com/polkadot-fellows/manifesto/blob/0c3df46d76625980b8b48742cb86f4d8fa6dda8d/manifesto.pdf).